-- Introduction - Housing Needs Analysis discusses the current housing inventory in Auburn, current demographics and employment trends for Auburn residents, housing affordability trends and displacement risk, and estimates future housing needs for Auburn through 2040. - Market Conditions provides data on recent rents, home sales prices, vacancy rates, and development trends in Auburn. - Housing Planning and Policy Evaluation discusses the most relevant planning documents - from state to county to local levels - that guide and influence housing development and housing planning decisions in Auburn.
-Building on the work completed in the South King County Subregional Housing Action Framework, this section also evaluates five policies that are in place in the City of Auburn to assess their successes at encouraging housing development. - Methodology, Data Sources, and Assumptions lists the data, sources, and the methods used in this analysis. - Step B Continuously throughout this entire phase, the City has actively conducted a public outreach effort to solicit public feedback from persons with understanding and experience with housing in Auburn.
-This has been ongoing while the plan is under development and then continuously through making the draft plan contents available for public comment.
+- Introduction - Housing Needs Analysis discusses the current housing inventory in Auburn, current demographics and employment trends for Auburn residents, housing affordability trends and displacement risk, and estimates future housing needs for Auburn through 2040. - Market Conditions provides data on recent rents, home sales prices, vacancy rates, and development trends in Auburn. - Housing Planning and Policy Evaluation discusses the most relevant planning documents from state to county to local levels that guide and influence housing development and housing planning decisions in Auburn.
+Building on the work completed in the South King County Subregional Housing Action Framework, this section also evaluates five policies that are in place in the City of Auburn to assess their successes at encouraging housing development. - Methodology, Data Sources, and Assumptions lists the data, sources, and the methods used in this analysis.

+Step B - Continuously throughout this entire phase, the City has actively conducted a public outreach effort to solicit public feedback from persons with understanding and experience with housing in Auburn.
+This has been ongoing while the plan is under development and then continuously through making the draft plan available for public comment.
 To get the most relevant and valuable feedback, this outreach is targeted to persons impacted by, or with knowledge about housing issues and circumstances in the City of Auburn.
-City subconsultant of Broadview Planning has developed and implemented a public engagement plan consisting of online or virtual forums for: - Individual stakeholder interviews - Focus/small group discussions - Open houses/community forums (May 12 @12:00pm & May 17 @ 5:30pm))
+City subconsultant of Broadview Planning has developed and implemented a public engagement plan consisting of online or virtual forums for:

+- Individual stakeholder interviews

+- Focus/small group discussions

+- Open houses/community forums (May 12 @12:00pm & May 17 @ 5:30pm))

-To counteract the restrictions associated with the COVID -19 pandemic, the city has also implemented a new on-line tool as an additional method of gathering input.
+To try and counteract the restrictions associated with the COVID -19 pandemic, the city has also implemented a new on-line tool as an additional method of gathering input.
 Please check out the following website: https://speakupauburn.org/hap See the summary of key engagement findings to date, in Part 2 of the Plan.

-Step C - A public draft of the Housing Action Plan has been prepared and is being made available for public review and comment opportunity through June 1, 2021.
-An introduction and explanation of this Plan will be the focus of the May 24, 2021 Study Session, especially the recommendations. (see Figures 30 and 31 in Part 4 of the plan for a summary table of the recommendations).
+Step C - A public draft of the Housing Action Plan has been prepared and is being made available for public review and comment opportunity.
+An introduction and explanation of this Plan will be the focus of the May 18, 2021 Planning Commission meeting, especially the recommendations.

 This public draft version of the Plan uses the public input gathered so far along with the research conducted to analyze the current and forecasted conditions in Auburn and generate recommendations/implementation strategies for the Housing Action Plan.
-This Plan will help the City guide its housing policies and regulations and decisions over the 2020-2040 (20-year) planning period.
+This Plan will help the City of Auburn guide its housing policies and regulations and decisions over the 2020-2040 (20-year) planning period.